Walters, Oklahoma: History

 The city finally grew large enough to meet the requirements for a government patent, and one was granted in June 1904.
-On August 12, 1912, an election was held to form a new County (Cotton) from a portion of Comanche County.
-The election was successful and Cotton County became the last county formed in Oklahoma on August 28, 1912.
+On August 12, 1912, an election was held to form a new county (Cotton) from a portion of Comanche County.
+The election was successful, and Cotton County became the last county formed in Oklahoma, on August 28, 1912.
 Shortly thereafter, another election was held to determine whether Walters or Temple would become the county seat; on December 2, 1912, Walters won by 282 votes, officially becoming the seat of Cotton County.
 The names of Walter and Walters were used interchangeably and confusingly until June 1917, when an application was made to Congress to officially change the post office name to Walters.

 Geography

 The city is lies in the Taovayan Valley, the area between the Wichita Mountains and the Red River.
-Consisting of grassland, oak savannahs and rolling hills, the city lies within an ecotone on the western edge of the Cross Timbers, which are located to the east.
-Monsoon-like rains are common in the spring months, while periods of drought can occur throughout other parts of the year.
+Consisting of grassland, oak savannahs, and rolling hills, the city lies within an ecotone on the western edge of the Cross Timbers, which are located to the east.
+Monsoon-like rains are common in the spring, while periods of drought can occur throughout other parts of the year.
 The city is about 19 mi south of Lawton, situated between two tributaries of the Red River, the East and West Cache Creeks.
-The bottom lands around the creeks are thickly surrounded by Burr oak, Escarpment live oak, Shumard oak, Pecan, Eastern Redbud, American Persimmon, and American Elm.
+The bottom lands around the creeks are thickly surrounded by burr oak, escarpment live oak, Shumard oak, pecan, eastern redbud, American persimmon, and American elm.